Comparison

 Why teams pick Twin

 Airtop is a capable tool.
-Twin’s edge is structural: three mechanisms make the marginal cost of the next run fall instead of rise.
+Twin’s edge: you hand your agent any site and keep control of what it may touch — and, as it repeats work, three mechanisms make the marginal cost of the next run fall instead of rise.

 Cost trends toward zero